RP Photonics logo

 Construction Details

-The magnetic field is usually generated with an assembly of permanent magnets and ferromagnetic materials, which is optimized such that the following goals are more or less achieved:
+The magnetic field is usually generated with an assembly of permanent magnets and ferromagnetic materials, which is optimized such that the following goals are achieved to some extent:

 Apart from a high Verdet constant, the Faraday medium should exhibit a high transparency in the spectral region of interest, a high optical quality, and sometimes also a high optical damage threshold.
 Often used Faraday media for the near-infrared spectral region are terbium–gallium garnet crystals (TGG) and terbium-doped borosilicate glass, which exhibit relatively large Verdet constants.
 A common choice for telecom components operating in the 1.3-μm or 1.5-μm spectral region is yttrium iron garnet (YIG).